johanberntsson/PunyInform/documentation/PunyInformQuickRef_v6.6.md

 ## describe \[OBJ\] (+) **~PUNY**

 ###### A string or a routine to print a paragraph of text for an object in a room description.
-If it's a string or it's a routine which returns *true*, the object won't be further described.
+If it's a string, the value 1 or 2, or a routine which returns 1 or 2, the object won't be further described.
+If the value / return value is 2, the library will consider it as if nothing was printed.
 Not supported for rooms as in DM4.
 Note: Start and end the description with a newline ("^").

 ## description \[OBJ\] \[ROOM\]